-Central to that mission is the Johnson & Johnson Women’s Leadership & Inclusion (WLI) employee resource group, aimed at advancing the potential of women to achieve gender equality at all levels—across all businesses.
+Central to this mission of empowering women is the Johnson & Johnson Women’s Leadership & Inclusion (WLI) employee resource group, aimed at advancing the potential of women to achieve gender equality at all levels—across all businesses.
 Founded two decades ago, and known until recently as the Women's Leadership Initiative, WLI is the company's most popular employee group, with close to 8,000 members across more than 170 chapters worldwide.

 Last year,Regional Vice President, Ethicon Latin America, one of the Johnson & Johnson Medical Devices Companies, was tapped to oversee WLI in Latin America.